Phone: 0161 214 1500

-R v AA (2017): Charlotte was able to persuade the court to impose a suspended sentence for her client, who had been found guilty of dangerous driving and possession of a knuckle duster.
+R v AA (2017): Charlotte was able to persuade the court to impose a suspended sentence for the client, who had been found guilty of dangerous driving and possession of a knuckle duster.
 This was the client’s fifth conviction for possession of the same weapon.

 R v PL (2017): Led junior counsel for the prosecution in which the defendant was charged with attempted murder.
 This case was reported in The Mirror.

 R v IE (2017): Charlotte represented this defendant who had been charged with public indecency.
 This case involved the cross examination of a child complainant.
 This case was reported in the Liverpool Echo.

 R v MH (2017): Charlotte secured the acquittal of the defendant who had been charged with dangerous driving.
 This case was reported in the Macclesfield Express.

 R v AS (2016): Charlotte represented this client who had been charged with Wounding with intent and firearms offences.
 After a successful defence objection to Crown adjournment application, the Crown offered no evidence and a not guilty verdict was returned.